Understanding the Plate Method for Balanced Nutrition

 Family Involvement and Long-Term Wellness

-This emphasis on culinary education and family collaboration can serve as a foundation for lifelong healthy eating practices.
+This emphasis on culinary education and family collaboration can serve as a foundation for lifelong healthy eating practices and serves as one of the most powerful levers for sustained wellness.

 Conclusion